Doubly Robust Identification for Causal Panel Data Models: Appendix

-\textbf{Proof of Theorem \ref{th:bootstrap}}: \paragraph{Part 1} For each observation $i$ define $M_i$ -- the number of times this observation is sampled in a bootstrap sample.
-Using this notation we can define bootstap analogs of $\alpha_i$ and $\gamma$ from the proof of Theorem \ref{th:main_inf_theorem}:
+\textbf{Proof of Theorem \ref{th:bootstrap}}: For each observation $i$ define $M_i$ -- the number of times this observation is sampled in a bootstrap sample.
+Using this notation we can define bootstrap analogs of $\alpha_i$ and $\gamma$ from the proof of Lemma \ref{lemma:emp_proc}:

-in case if $M_i = 0$ we define $\alpha_{i}^{(b)}$ using the function $g(X_{i}, W_i, \gamma^{\star})$ from \ref{th:main_inf_theorem}.
-It is straightforward to extend the proof of Theorem \ref{th:main_inf_theorem} and show that bootstrap weights converge to population ones.
+It is straightforward to extend the proof of Lemma \ref{lemma:emp_proc} and show that bootstrap weights converge to population ones.
 Most part follow because of two key properties of $\{M_i\}_{i=1}^n$:

-for any square integrable $X_i$ and any square integrable mean-zero $\varepsilon_i$ (all independent of $M_i$).
+for any square integrable $X_i$ and any square integrable mean-zero $\epsilon_i$ (all independent of $M_i$).
 The second inequality follows by applying Chebyshev inequality, the first one follows from the second one.
 The only additional result that we need is the following one:

 where the last line follows by DKW inequality, the fact that the set of intervals is Donsker, and the multiplier process converges to same limit process as the standard empirical one.
 It follows that we have convergence results: